MacleanS/frontenddeveloper/README.md

 - Tap targets should be as big as possible, a tap nearly anywhere on the ad should result in an interaction, even if it's not on the button
 - Use configuration object in config.js
-- Make it responsive, between 320 and 480 pixels width
+- It should be 320 x 50 pixels in size (but responsive, between 320 and 480 pixels width)

 ## Bonus